Purchase third-party Teams apps and manage subscriptions and licenses

-Teams apps are free to install and some may require purchasing service subscriptions to experience the app's full functionality and scope.
-These service subscriptions are called Software as a Service (SaaS) offers, which are available for purchase through AppSource and now through the Microsoft Teams admin center.
+Some Teams apps require purchasing a service subscription to use app functionality.
+These service subscriptions are called Software as a Service (SaaS) offers.
+A license is available for purchase through AppSource and through the Microsoft Teams admin center.

-Here, you can also purchase licenses for services offered by third-party apps for users in your organization.
-The Licenses column in the table indicates whether an app offers a SaaS subscription for purchase.
-End-users can purchase apps using a credit card, debit card, or with invoice billing.
+You can purchase licenses for services offered by third-party apps from the Manage apps page in the Teams admin center.
+The Licenses column in the table indicates if an app offers a SaaS subscription for purchase.
+You can purchase apps using a credit card, debit card, or with invoice billing.

 Purchase apps in the Teams admin center